-A crew commits a false start if, in the case of a running start, the crew's nominated runner crosses the set start line before the start signal is given and in all cases if any crew member starts to board their boat before the start signal is given unless the Starter gives alternative instructions.

-Consequences of a False Start
+- a.
+A crew commits a false start if, in the case of a running start, the crew's nominated runner crosses the set start line before the start signal is given and in all cases if any crew member starts to board their boat before the start signal is given unless the Starter gives alternative instructions. - b.
+Consequences of a False Start - Where a false start is committed, the Judge at the Start shall stop the race and the Starter shall notify the crew that it has committed a false start and shall issue an official warning to the offending crew. - c.
+Consequences of a mass false start

-Individual false start

-- i.
-Floating Start - A crew committing a false start shall be allowed to continue with the race but shall be awarded a time penalty of 3 minutes.
-When conditions allow a single ball should be raised to indicate one or more crews are carrying a false start penalty. - ii.
-Beach Start - Where a false start is committed, the Judge at the Start shall stop the race and the Starter shall notify the crew that it has committed a false start and shall issue an official warning to the offending crew.

-Mass false start

-If in a race the Judge at the Start indicates that a number of boats have committed a false start, the Starter may decide to stop the race and give the start again or they may allow the race to continue and award penalties to all boats concerned.
+• If in a race the Judge at the Start indicates that a number of boats have committed a false start, the Starter may decide to stop the race and give the start again or they may allow the race to continue and award penalties to all boats concerned.
 If they decide to stop the race, the Starter shall do so by hoisting a red flag and sounding repeated short blasts on the hooter.
 Where there is a mass false start caused by weather conditions or other external influences, but the Judge at the Start considers the start to have been fair, they may advise the Starter to allow the race to continue with or without penalties to individual crews.